TechMizu/dwm/README.md

 - nvim
 - feh
 - nnn
+- zsh
 - i3lock
 - Nerd Fonts
 - VSCode

 The unicode characters I am using as alternative tags and many more can be find here: https://www.nerdfonts.com/cheat-sheet.
 Install the Nerd Font pkg.